 Export Control Liaisons are those University units (outside the Division of Sponsored Programs) whose daily work responsibilities may have export control implications.
 Each Export Control Liaison is responsible for export control compliance in that unit and has developed export control compliance procedures specific to the work conducted there.
-Those procedures will be kept on file in the units, as well as on file centrally in the Division of Sponsored Programs as part of the documentation of the UI's compliance program.
+Those procedures will be kept on file in the units, as well as on file centrally in the Division of Sponsored Programs as part of the documentation of The University of Iowa's compliance program.
 Each Export Control Liaison has appointed a staff member to oversee and implement those procedures and to coordinate that activity with the University's Export Control Coordinators.

-To enable the Export Control Liaisons to carry out their compliance responsibilities, the University has provided Visual Compliance as a resource for designated personnel in those units.
-Visual Compliance is a software tool that enables the units to conduct their own Restricted Party Screening and identification of export controlled items on the Commerce Control List and the U.S. Munitions List.
+To enable the Export Control Liaisons to carry out their compliance responsibilities, the University provides specialized software as a resource for designated personnel in those units.
+The software enables liaison units to conduct their own Restricted Party Screening and for select units, the identification of export-controlled items on the Commerce Control List and the U.S. Munitions List.